tridactyl/tridactyl/contributing.md

 -   config_rc.ts: Functions related to loading and executing the tridactylrc.
 -   controller_background.ts: Parses and executes ex commands.
 -   download_background.ts: Utility functions related to downloading that have to live in the background because downloading APIs aren't available to other processes.
+-   hinting.ts: A simple proxy which just forwards ex command calls to the content script.

 ### src/content/